-Our strategy focuses on understanding the impact of ESG issues on future value and sustainability outcomes.
-This approach will help to enhance tenant retention, lower operating costs and minimise the risk to portfolio investment returns presented by climate change, future legislative changes, and obsolescence.
+Our strategy needs to focus on understanding the impact of ESG issues on future value and sustainability outcomes.
+Overall, this approach will help to enhance tenant retention, lower operating costs and minimise the risk to portfolio investment returns presented by climate change, as well as future legislative changes, and obsolescence.

-Our strategy follows a proportional cost-benefit led
+Our strategy follows a proportional cost-benefit led approach.

-approach.
 This does not mean that all initiatives must be self-financing or indeed that there must be a proven economic reward, but means that we will consider the relationship between the financial cost of any investment or activity and our evaluation of ESG rewards.
 Importantly, we will also consider our portfolios in the context of market best practice and 'peer group' properties to guard against depreciation risk and obsolescence.